rmsk2/cartflash/README.md

 Storing `fcart` in the last block of a flash cartridge allows it to be self contained in such a way that no additional software is needed  to store data on it.
 If no other KUP headers are present in the cartridge upon boot or a reset then
-`fcart` would be started automatically.
+`fcart` will be started automatically.
 If another KUP header is written in any other block this would take precendence for autostart and `fcart` would still be callable via DOS or BASIC.
 In order to be able to distinguish a version written to cartridge flash from another one living in onboard flash, the cartridge version is named `fccart`.